-The Simmons Building, also referred to as the Simmons Factory Warehouse, was built in 1912.
-The two-storey brick structure sits on the bank of the Bow River, in front of the RiverWalk Plaza.
+The Simmons Building, a.k.a. the Simmons Factory Warehouse, was built in 1912.
+The two-storey brick structure sits on the bank of the Bow River in front of the RiverWalk Plaza.

-The heritage building is best known for its long-term association with Simmons Canada, a nationwide bedding manufacturing company.
-During World War II, the building was used exclusively to provide bedding for the military.
-The Simmons is one of the last remaining buildings of its kind in this part of the city, and serves as a reminder of the light industry that once thrived in downtown Calgary.
+The heritage building is best known for its long association with Simmons Canada – a national bedding manufacturer.
+During World War II, the building’s sole purpose was to provide bedding for the military.
+One of the last remaining buildings of its kind in this part of the city, the Simmons commemorates the light industry that once thrived in downtown Calgary.

-The Simmons Building features standard post-and-beam construction, with brick exterior walls.
-The twelve-inch square fir posts, short-span beams and mill floors provided maximum floor-loading capability to support heavy machinery and stacks of mattresses.
+Featuring standard post-and-beam construction with brick exterior walls, the Simmons Building’s 12-inch square fir posts, short-span beams and mill floors provided maximum support for heavy machinery and stacks of mattresses.

-Four years ago, CMLC refurbished the Simmons Building.
-Windows and mechanical systems were repaired, years of contaminated paint and materials were removed, flooring was refinished and new fire protection systems and doors were installed.
-While CMLC’s head office has been in the Simmons Building since 2007, the building has always been envisioned as an important community commercial space along RiverWalk.
-In May 2011, CMLC issued a national Expression of Interest (EOI) seeking groups interested in leasing the historic building.
-In April 2012, CMLC relocated to the restored Hillier Block to make way for future tenants in the Simmons Building.
+In 2008, CMLC refurbished the Simmons Building, repairing windows and mechanical systems, removing years of contaminated paint and materials, refinishing flooring and installing new fire protection systems and doors.
+While CMLC set up shop in the Simmons Building in 2007, the building was envisioned to become an important community commercial space along RiverWalk.
+In May 2011, CMLC issued a national call for Expressions of Interest (EOI) from groups interested in leasing the historic building; and in April 2012, CMLC relocated to the newly restored Hillier Block to make way for the Simmons Building’s future tenants.